 In principle:

-• A small dog (0 to 9kg) starts to be considered senior from 11.
+• A small dog (0 to 9kg) is considered senior at 11 years old.

 • A medium-sized one (10 to 22kg) from age 10.